calix-prem/api-test/README.md

 DMs
 ===

-Currently there are 2 DMs. `cntnr-proxy` is responsible for the JSON-RPC proxy, and `zmq-event` is responsible for the DBus event proxy.
+The DM `zmq-event` is responsible for the DBus-to-DCLI proxy.

 Register for Events
 ===================